Can I get a degree in ____________?

 No. UMBC stands for the University of Maryland Baltimore County, which is a different school than the University of Maryland College Park (though they are part of the same state university system).
-The Shriver Peaceworker Fellowship may be completed in conjunction with any Masters degree program at UMBC.

 I have a question about my academic degree program.
 Can you help?

 Please direct all questions regarding individual academic programs to those programs.
 We may be able to answer some general questions about various academic programs, but the best source of information is someone from the program.

 Can I begin the program in January or another time?

 No. The Peaceworker program is cohort based and starts each July.

 Can I do a three year program like a Masters in Fine Arts or a Ph.D. program?

 Yes.
 The Shriver Peaceworker Fellowship funds fellows for two years of their graduate study.
 The program primarily is designed to support masters students start to finish.
 Students enrolling in programs lasting more than two years would be responsible for funding their education beyond that point.
 Many programs have fuller funding for Ph.D. students, and you may be able to work this out with your academic program before beginning.

 Yes!
 Please visit if you are in the area.
 Program staff are happy to meet with you in person.